-- Enhance and further develop cultural knowledge and understanding
+- Share learning experiences and knowledge to develop and enhance Indigenous cultural knowledge and understanding

 - Dispel confusion and false perceptions about post-secondary learning